sumoondev/BCT-III-I/README.md

 <hr>

 # **ToDo List**
-The below list is updated regularly.
+Below is the daily todo list which is updated regularly.

 <hr>